adobe/elixir-styler/README.md

 Styler's documentation is under work as part of releasing 1.0.

-You can find the [0.11.9 documentation and readme here.](https://hexdocs.pm/styler/readme.html)
+You can find the much more complete and usable [0.11.9 documentation and readme here.](https://hexdocs.pm/styler/readme.html)

 ## Installation